Integration by Substitution

 Done!

-Now we are ready for a slightly harder example:
+Now let's try a slightly harder example:

 Example: ∫x/(x2+1) dx